AngryKat/notes-app/README.md

-# CRUDNotesApp
+# Notes app
-app for taking notes using Node.js, Express and MongoDB
+app for taking and savings notes using Node.js, Express and MongoDB